 My Mother's recipe for collard greens is the best.
 Her recipe brings out all the secrets to the perfectly cooked greens.

-Mother cooks her greens on a low simmer for hours to get them tender and flavorful, starting off with some sort of smoked pork.
+Mother cooks her greens on a low simmer for hours to get them tender and flavorful, starting off with some sort of smoked meat.

 She may use a leftover ham bone, a slab of bacon chopped, fatback (salt pork) or even ham hocks, smoked meat renders the best flavor.

-She starts cooking the smoked pork in a stock pot of water first, cooking it for about an hour or until it becomes slightly tender.
+She starts cooking the smoked meat in a stock pot of water first, cooking it for about an hour or until it becomes slightly tender.

 While the smoked pork is cooking, it is the perfect time to trim the stems and cut the greens into wide ribbons.